muhammad-hamza-liaqat/sequelize-in-nodeJS-expressJS/README.md

 http://localhost:3000/orders/getdata?startDate=YYYY-MM-DD&endDate=YYYY-MM-DD
 http://localhost:3000/orders/getfile/{uuidHere}
 it will download the file in the local machine and delete the file from the server side permanently

+http://localhost:3000/details/customer  => end point for the details of the customer